catenocrypt/ldk-sample/README.md

 ### Details

 - Proto is based on `ldk-sample`, https://github.com/lightningdevkit/ldk-sample
-- It uses:
-  - wallet-core (link with it), for address derivation and funding transaction preparation/signing, and
-  - a Btc Core node (bitcoind), external, for obtaining UTXOs and as a block source
+- It uses a Btc Core node (bitcoind), external, for obtaining UTXOs and as a block source
-- It simulates a rudimentary wallet: imported from mnemonic, single address used, private key stored.
+- It simulates a rudimentary wallet: imported from mnemonic, single P2WPKH address used, private key stored.
-- At channel open, funding tx is created, from wallet address, using wallet-core
+- At channel open, funding tx is created, from wallet address
 - When funds are no longer used by LDK, and become spendable, transfers them to L1 wallet (main address)
 - It has setting for default LN peer (first-hop or routing node)
 - It has `opendc` (open default connection) to connect to default peer